Leovalcante/capture_the_ether/challenges/miscellaneous/assume_ownership.md

 Enjoy this inspirational music while you work: [Owner Of A Lonely Heart](https://youtu.be/ytc4_JJWqMQ).

-Solution: Typo in the constructor name, basta richiamare la funzione e gg.
+Solution: Typo in the constructor name, call the function and gg.